bostonlink/recon-ng-maltego/README.md

 ## 1.0 About

+12/10/2013 - Currently integrating to new version of recon-ng, have to change all path locations to reference workspaces.
+Be patient.

 recon-ng-maltego is a local maltego transform pack built with the Canari Framework that integrates recon-ng data into maltego graphs.
 It also enables you to launch module categories such as hosts, contacts, and pushpin modules directly from Maltego and query the results to create a graph.

 Directory Structure: